MotorDynamicsLab/LDOVoron2/README.md

-# LDOVoron2
+# LDO Voron 2 Kit
-Contains supplementary information for the LDO Voron 2 Kit
+This repository contains supplementary information for the LDO Voron 2 Kit